mailjet/mailjetBundle/src/Resources/doc/configuration.md

 # Configuration

-You need to have MailJet account available
+You need to have Mailjet account available

 ## config.yml